Food-to-go event keeps Dubuque Fairgrounds, businesses going

 Tri-state residents found a taste of comfort at the Dubuque County Fairgrounds on Saturday, without even getting out of their cars.

-From 9 to 11 a.m., the fairgrounds partnered with Dubuque restaurant Town Clock Inn and Cascade, Iowa's Koppes Kreations for a drive-by food-to-go sale.
-It was the sixth such event the fairgrounds has hosted since March, and the fourth in which they partnered with the other vendors, according to Kevin Kotz, fairgrounds general manager.
+From 9 to 11 a.m., the fairgrounds partnered with Dubuque restaurant Town Clock Inn and Cascade, Iowa’s Koppes Kreations for a drive-by food-to-go sale.
+It was the sixth such event the fairgrounds has hosted since March, and the fourth in which it partnered with those two vendors, according to Kevin Kotz, fairgrounds general manager.

 Kotz described the event as not just a revenue generator for the businesses involved, but an opportunity for patrons to safely see friends and get the food they enjoy.